DFHack/dfhack/docs/dev/Lua API.rst

     Retrieves the option value at the given index, or the value of the currently selected option if no index is given.

+* ``cyclehotkeylabel:getOptionPen([option_idx])``

+    Retrieves the option pen at the given index, or the pen of the currently selected option if no index is given.
+If an option was defined as just a string, then this function will return ``nil`` for that option.

 ToggleHotkeyLabel
 -----------------